-Scotty's is a drive-in that no longer offers car-hop service, but does have a menu true to the spirit of mid-20th century car culture.
-Burgers star in configurations that range from singles to bacon double cheese to quarter-pounders and half-pounders and a "Bluff Burger" that is three meat patties, cheese, and all appropriate condiments.
+Scotty’s no longer offers car-hop service, but it maintains a menu true to the spirit of mid-20th century car culture.
+Burgers star in configurations that range from singles to bacon double cheese to quarter-pounders and half-pounders and a “Bluff Burger” that is three meat patties, cheese, and all appropriate condiments.

 There is nothing dramatically wonderful about the thin short-order hamburgers that have enough juice to imprint the bun, but I did very much appreciate the cut-above bun on which my Bluff Burger was served.
 There are all sorts of sandwiches beyond burgers, including fish, chicken, pork, and shrimp.
-The most interesting alternative is Scotty's "Tasty Tavern," a sloppy Joe that echoes the passion of neighboring Iowa's Siouxland for unpattied ground meat sandwiches.
-Scotty's Taverns are small (and cheap: 95 cents each); we saw large local boys ingesting four to six of them, along with family packs of French fries, for supper.
+The most interesting alternative is Scotty’s “Tasty Tavern,” a sloppy Joe that echoes the passion of neighboring Iowa’s Siouxland for unpattied ground meat sandwiches.
+Scotty’s Taverns are small; we saw large local boys ingesting four to six of them, along with family packs of French fries, for supper.